omarkawach/spatial_analysis_scenarios/README.md

 **Figure 4**.
 Emergency Service Model Generation Workflow

 ### Urban Logistics - Prescription Delivery

+MAYBE MENTION HOW SHORTEST PATH CAN ALSO BE DONE IN RASTERS?

+CAN ALSO USE SERVICE AREAS TO SHOW TIME INTERVALS OF TRAVEL https://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/service-area.htm

 A Canadian pharmacy chain, Shoppers Drug Mart, wants to launch a prescription delivery application.
 To save on costs and increase efficiencies, Shoppers is interested in delivering prescriptions to customers from the closest pharmacy.
 Before launching, Shoppers must first find willing participants to test the application.